-Status: Uncommon regular spring and fall migrant and winter visitor statewide, rare west of Sandhills and in southwest.
+Status: Locally common, regular spring and fall migrant and winter visitor statewide, rare west of Sandhills and in southwest.
 Locally fairly common regular summer resident at Sandhills lakes, rare elsewhere.

 Documentation: Specimen: HMM 573, circa 15 Mar 1898 Overton, Dawson Co.

 Changes since 2000: Numbers of this species in North America have increased exponentially in recent decades (Baldassarre 2014).
 The estimated number of resident Trumpeter Swans in Nebraska has increased from 200 individuals in 2000 to 311 individuals in 2015 (Groves 2017), with more recent surveys showing Nebraska may have more than 700 resident Trumpeter Swans (Mark P. Vrtiska, personal communication).
 Increases in Iowa and Minnesota have been more impressive, from an estimated 742 individuals in 2000 up to an estimated 17,224 individuals in 2015 (Groves 2017).
-As a result of local and regional increases, migrants, and more recently wintering birds, have become locally common in Nebraska, especially since the early 2000s.
+As a result of local and regional increases, wintering resident birds and more recently migrants from the Minnesota population have become locally common in Nebraska, especially since the early 2000s.
 The number of Trumpeter Swans counted during mid-winter waterfowl surveys was less than 200 prior to 2000 but counts have exceeded 700 in recent years (Johnson et al 2017).
-The increasing numbers of wintering birds in eastern Nebraska corresponds with increases in Minnesota and Iowa and some of these Nebraska sightings are of birds with red neck collars from the Iowa re-introduction program and orange patagial tags from the Minnesota program.
-Since 2014, though, red neck collars with satellite transmitters have also been placed on 24 Trumpeter Swans in the Nebraska Sandhills (Mark P. Vrtiska, personal communication).
+The increasing numbers of wintering birds in eastern Nebraska correspond with increases in Minnesota and Iowa and some of these Nebraska sightings are of birds with red neck collars from the Iowa re-introduction program and orange patagial tags from the Minnesota program.
+Since 2014, though, red neck collars with satellite transmitters have also been placed on 24 Trumpeter Swans in the Nebraska Sandhills (Mark P. Vrtiska, personal communication; see Comments).

-Summer: Trumpeter Swans apparently bred historically on Sandhills lakes of Nebraska and South Dakota in small numbers (Ducey 1988) but were extirpated before the end of the 19th century.
-In 1960-63, cygnets from Red Rock Lakes NWR, Montana, were introduced to Lacreek NWR in South Dakota, and by 2008 this population, surveyed on its LaCreek NWR wintering grounds, totaled 639; some 90% of this population now summers in the Nebraska Sandhills (Vrtiska and Comeau 2009).
+Summer: Trumpeter Swans apparently bred historically on Sandhills lakes of Nebraska and South Dakota in small numbers (Ducey 1988, Ducey 1999a) but were extirpated before the end of the 19th century.
+In 1960-63, cygnets from Red Rock Lakes NWR, Montana, were introduced to Lacreek NWR in South Dakota, and by 2008 this population, surveyed on its Lacreek NWR wintering grounds, totaled 639; about 90% of this population summers in the Nebraska Sandhills (Vrtiska and Comeau 2009).

-Away from the Sandhills, breeding is rare, but appears to be slowly increasing; breeding was noted in 2009-2010 on a small pond near Ravenna in Buffalo Co; a pair of adults with two flightless young was photographed 29 Jul 2009; the family group remained at the site through at least 20 Oct, and presumably the same pair bred there successfully again in 2010.
-Since then, breeding has been successful in six of eight years; two adults with two cygnets were present 26 Jun 2017 and two adults first reported 4 May 2018 had two very young cygnets 17 Jun.
+Away from the Sandhills, breeding is rare, but appears to be slowly increasing; breeding was noted in 2009-2010 on a small pond near Ravenna in Buffalo Co.
+A pair of adults with two flightless young was photographed there 29 Jul 2009; the family group remained at the site through at least 20 Oct, and presumably the same pair bred there successfully again in 2010.
+Since then, breeding has been successful most years; two adults with two cygnets were present 26 Jun 2017 and two adults first reported 4 May 2018 had two very young cygnets 17 Jun.
 In 2019, however, only one adult was present, and in 2020 two were there 17 Mar -16 Jul, but no young were seen.
 In 2021, two adults were present 13 Apr-26 Jun, but no evidence of nesting was found.
 In 2022 two adults were present 15 May.

 Additional reports of breeding or likely breeding in areas peripheral to the Sandhills are recent.
 An un-banded pair on a small playa near Colon, Saunders Co 16 Apr 2011 was still present and seen mating through 11 May, and two adults were at a pond in western Douglas Co 25 Jun-15 Aug 2013, but no direct evidence of breeding was noted at either location.
-A pair on Overton Lake, Holt Co 15 Apr 2015 was “apparently nesting”; and a pair along the Elkhorn River in Antelope Co 9 Apr 2015 apparently was there in 2014 also and may have been the same pair as that nesting on Beaver Creek in extreme northwest Boone Co.
+A pair on Overton Lake, Holt Co 15 Apr 2015 was “apparently nesting” and a pair along the Elkhorn River in Antelope Co 9 Apr 2015 apparently was there in 2014 also and may have been the same pair as that nesting on Beaver Creek in extreme northwest Boone Co.
 A family group of seven, possibly local breeders, was at Hackberry Creek WMA, Antelope Co 14 Sep 2020.

-Summer reports of un-banded birds away from breeding areas include one at Hansen WPA, Clay Co 16 Jun 1999 (Jorgensen 2012), one at North Lakes Basin, Seward Co 19 Jun 2014, an adult at North Platte SL, Lincoln Co 20 Jun 2006, and three birds on the lower Platte River near Venice, Douglas Co 6 Jun 2009.
-A flight-capable single near Gretna, Sarpy Co for about four years through at least 4 Aug 2013; one of these may have been the bird at Prairie Queen RA, Sarpy Co May-Jul 2017 may have been the same bird observed near Gretna.
+Summer reports Jun-Aug of unbanded birds away from breeding areas include three on the lower Platte River near Venice, Douglas Co 6 Jun 2009, one at Hansen WPA, Clay Co 16 Jun 1999 (Jorgensen 2012), one at North Lakes Basin, Seward Co 19 Jun 2014, an adult at North Platte SL, Lincoln Co 20 Jun 2006, and singles, possibly the same bird, in Douglas Co 28 Jun and 12 Aug 2013.
+One or two flight-capable birds were near Gretna, Sarpy Co for about four years through at least 4 Aug 2013; one of these may have been the bird at Prairie Queen RA, Sarpy Co May-Jul 2017.

 - Breeding phenology: